OpenTermsArchive/engine/ops/README.md

 - Install [VirtualBox](https://www.vagrantup.com/docs/installation/)
 - Install [Vagrant](https://www.vagrantup.com/docs/installation/)

-**:warning: VirtualBox does not currently support Apple Silicon architecture**, so it's not possible to use Vagrant to test changes locally with theses machines.
+#### On a Mac with an Apple Silicon processor

+VirtualBox is not compatible with Apple Silicon (M1…) processors.
+You will thus need to use the Docker provider.

+To that end, install Docker Desktop through a [manual install](https://hub.docker.com/editions/community/docker-ce-desktop-mac) or with `brew install homebrew/cask/docker`.

 ## Usage

 To avoid making changes on the production server by mistake, by default all commands will only affect the Vagrant development virtual machine (VM).
-Note that the VM needs to be started before with `vagrant up`.\
+Note that the VM needs to be started before with `vagrant up`.
+If you’re on an Apple Silicon machine or want to use Docker instead of VirtualBox, type `vagrant up --provider=docker`.

-To execute commands on the production servers you should specify it by adding the option `--inventory ops/inventories/production.yml` to the following commands:
+To execute commands on the production server you should specify it by adding the option `--inventory ops/inventories/production.yml` to the following commands:

-- To setup a full [(phoenix)](https://martinfowler.com/bliki/PhoenixServer.html) server:
+- To set up a full [(phoenix)](https://martinfowler.com/bliki/PhoenixServer.html) server:

 ```
 ansible-playbook ops/site.yml